The following article originally appeared on October 2, 2017 in The Cell Culture Dish here.

 Researchers have turned to Matrigel matrix, a solubilized basement membrane, over and over again to create more in vivo-like environments, whether it be for 2D or 3D cell culture applications.

 Matrigel matrix is available is several formulations and can be used in a variety of different ways.
 With this flexibility comes the opportunity for expert advice and guidance to optimize the product selection and protocols most appropriate for particular cell types or applications.
+Corning published “The Ultimate Guide to Matrigel matrix” to share some of the best tips, tricks and expert advice.
+We encourage you to request your copy of the guide, available in both electronic and hard copy versions.

 About Our Experts